Architectural Technology BSc (Hons) module details

 Year two (Level 5)

-Architectural Communication 2
+Architectural Representation 2

-This module in the representation sequence places emphasis upon digitally derived visualisation and graphic design using a variety of software platforms in order to provide students with a skill set that will enable them to confidently utilise a variety of software packages to achieve a set goal.
+This module places emphasis upon digitally derived visualisation and graphic design using a variety of software platforms in order to provide students with a skill set that will enable them to confidently utilise a variety of software packages to achieve a set goal.
 Some of these skills involve computer rendering and animation, manipulation of images, diagramming, and project graphic layouts.
 Rendering of materials, mapping, lighting & environments shall be taught.

 Building Performance and Technology 2